-We recorded an 10.7% comparable store sales increase during the first nine months of fiscal 2011.
-We do not expect the low double digit comparable store sales increases, which began in first quarter fiscal 2010, to continue into the future.
+We recorded an 10.1% comparable store sales increase during the first quarter of fiscal 2012.
+We do not expect the low double digit comparable store sales increases to continue into the future.
 Our long-term annual net income growth target of 25% to 30% is based on comparable store sales increases of 3% to 5%.